IntersectMBO/plutus-apps/doc/plutus/tutorials/contract-models.rst

    :end-before: END ActionType

-The framework needs to be able to show and compare :hsobj:`Plutus.Contract.Test.ContractModel.Action` too, but in this case we *can* just add a ``deriving`` clause to the definition.
+The framework needs to be able to show and compare :hsobj:`Plutus.Contract.Test.ContractModel.Interface.Action` too, but in this case we *can* just add a ``deriving`` clause to the definition.

 Performing Actions
 ''''''''''''''''''

-QuickCheck will generate sequences of :hsobj:`Plutus.Contract.Test.ContractModel.Action` as tests, but in order to *run* the tests, we need to specify how each action should be performed.
-This is done by defining the :hsobj:`Plutus.Contract.Test.ContractModel.perform` method of the :hsobj:`Plutus.Contract.Test.ContractModel.ContractModel` class, which maps :hsobj:`Plutus.Contract.Test.ContractModel.Action` to a computation in the emulator. :hsobj:`Plutus.Contract.Test.ContractModel.perform` takes several parameters besides the :hsobj:`Plutus.Contract.Test.ContractModel.Action` to perform, but for now we ignore all but the first, whose purpose is to translate a :hsobj:`Plutus.Contract.Test.ContractModel.ContractInstanceKey`, used in the model, into a :hsobj:`Plutus.Trace.Emulator.Types.ContractHandle`, used to refer to a contract instance in the emulator.
-The :hsobj:`Plutus.Contract.Test.ContractModel.perform` method is free to use any :hsobj:`Plutus.Trace.Emulator.EmulatorTrace` operations, but in practice we usually keep it simple, interpreting each :hsobj:`Plutus.Contract.Test.ContractModel.Action` as a single call to a contract endpoint.
+QuickCheck will generate sequences of :hsobj:`Plutus.Contract.Test.ContractModel.Interface.Action` as tests, but in order to *run* the tests, we need to specify how each action should be performed.
+This is done by defining the :hsobj:`Plutus.Contract.Test.ContractModel.Interface.perform` method of the :hsobj:`Plutus.Contract.Test.ContractModel.Interface.ContractModel` class, which maps :hsobj:`Plutus.Contract.Test.ContractModel.Interface.Action` to a computation in the emulator. :hsobj:`Plutus.Contract.Test.ContractModel.Interface.perform` takes several parameters besides the :hsobj:`Plutus.Contract.Test.ContractModel.Interface.Action` to perform, but for now we ignore all but the first, whose purpose is to translate a :hsobj:`Plutus.Contract.Test.ContractModel.Interface.ContractInstanceKey`, used in the model, into a :hsobj:`Plutus.Trace.Emulator.Types.ContractHandle`, used to refer to a contract instance in the emulator.
+The :hsobj:`Plutus.Contract.Test.ContractModel.Interface.perform` method is free to use any :hsobj:`Plutus.Trace.Emulator.EmulatorTrace` operations, but in practice we usually keep it simple, interpreting each :hsobj:`Plutus.Contract.Test.ContractModel.Interface.Action` as a single call to a contract endpoint.
 This gives QuickCheck maximal control over the interaction between the tests and the contracts.
 In this case, we just call either the :hsobj:`Plutus.Contracts.Tutorial.Escrow.pay` or the :hsobj:`Plutus.Contracts.Tutorial.Escrow.redeem` endpoint.